Global Overview of Obstetric Violence

 Strategic Recommendations for Action

-Recommendations include promoting mutual learning among Member States, mandating the European Institute for Gender Equality to develop relevant indicators, and financing targeted projects to address legal gaps and improve maternity care standards.
-At the national level, Member States are urged to revise legal frameworks, implement clinical protocols, provide training for healthcare professionals, fund research, strengthen monitoring systems, and support civil society initiatives to empower women and advance respectful, evidence-based care.
+At the national level, Member States are urged to revise legal frameworks, implement and enforce clinical protocols, provide training for healthcare professionals, fund research, strengthen monitoring and accountability systems, and support civil society initiatives that empower women and advance respectful, evidence-based maternity care.

 Frequently Asked Questions